Lafayette baseball defeats New Hope in 5A playoff opener - The Oxford Eagle

 “Blake Loper, man, that is the Blake Loper who we have come to know and love,” Walker said.
 “Usually, he is a slow starter, but he came out strong and finished strong tonight.
 I am proud of the way he and the team played.”

 Lafayette will return to action Friday night as the series moves to Columbus for Game 2 with a first pitch set for 7 p.m.
-A win by the Commodores clinches the series, sending them to the third round where they will play the winner of Ridgeland and Cleveland Centeral.
+A win by the Commodores clinches the series, sending them to the third round where they will play the winner of Ridgeland and Cleveland Central.
 A New Hope win on Friday sends the series back to Lafayette on Saturday for the deciding Game 3.

 Check back at oxfordeagle.com for a recap of Friday’s game.